 Auctions – Why Bother?

 First and foremost, an auction website is promising.

-With ecommerce rising in popularity, the idea of auctions might sound like a thing of the past. eBay definitely begs to differ.
-One of the largest ecommerce projects is basically an auction website.
+With WordPress eCommerce rising in popularity, the idea of auctions might sound like a thing of the past. eBay definitely begs to differ.
+One of the largest eCommerce projects is basically an auction website.

 People come to an auction for exclusivity and scarcity.
 Therefore, ordinary products which you can buy on Amazon won’t perform well.
 Try selling antiques, unique products, even land or real estate.
 You’re likely to see results in no time.